Introduction: The Best Turkey Sandwich Ever

 4. Original Hellmann's Mayonnaise (alternately Best Foods).
 End of story.

-(5. Lettuce optional.
-Due to poverty, the original sandwich did not have lettuce.
-However, some insider circles claim that adding lettuce is a neutral endeavor, which doesn't so much enhance the enjoyment of the sandwich, but not detract from its beauty.
-Which, really, is the best you can hope for in making modifications to The Best Turkey Sandwich Ever.)
+5. Lettuce is optional.
+The original sandwich pictured here did not have lettuce.
+However, adding lettuce is a neutral endeavor that adds a little crunch, if you are into such a thing.
+Anyhow, it does not detract from the beauty of the sandwich.
+Which, really, is the best you can hope for in making modifications to The Best Turkey Sandwich Ever.

 Step 2: Slice the Challah